telefonicaid/fiware-pep-steelskin/README.md

 ### Multi-instance configuration
 PEP Proxy is able to start multiple instances by adding and configuring certain files in `/etc/pepProxy.d` and using `pepProxy` service script

 In order to start multiple instances of the proxy, just add one configuration file per instance in the `/etc/pepProxy.d` folder.
-RPM comes with one preconfigured instance (config file called pepproxy_default.conf) that can be used as a template to configure another instances.

 In its starting sequence, the `pepProxy` service looks for files in  `/etc/pepProxy.d` that begins with `pepproxy_` prefix and has `.conf` extension and start (or stop or status or restat) one process for file found.